 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

 Ian is a cultural geographer of trade.
 He's interested in ways that academics, filmmakers, artists, activists, musicians and journalists try to make tangible the lives of those who make and grow everyday commodities.
 He runs the spoof shopping website followthethings.com which curates, and researches the making, discussion and impacts of over 80 examples of this work.
-Once the 100th has been researched and added to the site, he's planning to write a handbook of 'follow the things' activism to inform and hopefully inspire new work in the genre.
+He has started to write a handbook of 'follow the things' activism to inform and hopefully inspire new work in the genre.
 For those who cannot wait, live reporting on the 'follow the things' project takes place on its blog, and on twitter, facebook and flickr.

-Within Geography at Exeter, Ian is Senior Lead (mentoring & promotion), UCU union rep and coordinator of the Cultural and Historical Geographies research group, a hive of fun-based productivity involving artists, academics, postdocs, postgrads, masters students, alumni and guests approaching geographical research, teaching and public engagement through collaborative, creative practice.
+Within Geography at Exeter, Ian is Senior Academic Lead (mentoring & promotion) and, from 2017-2023 was the coordinator of the Cultural and Historical Geographies research group, a hive of fun-based productivity involving artists, academics, postdocs, postgrads, masters students, alumni and guests approaching geographical research, teaching and public engagement through collaborative, creative practice.

 In addition to followthethings.com, this approach to creative geographical practice has involved collaborations - see Dust (2015: with Joan & Neville Gabie) and the Museum of Contemporary Commodities (2012-22: with Paula Crutchlow) - and solo/collaborative practice in the field of Political LEGO (click to watch a 2021 conversation with Sophie Woodward for the UK's National Centre for Research Methods) .

-Beyond all of this, Ian has lent what he knows about 'follow the things' education and commodity activism to the Fashion Revolution movement.
-He was, for some time, its Global Coordination Team's official "education maestro and general agitator, activator, and go to guru for facts, and unusual knowledge extraction", is currently a member of its CIC board and Global Education Working Group, and fronts its 'Who Made My Clothes?' online course.
+Beyond, Ian has lent what he knows about 'follow the things' education and commodity activism to the Fashion Revolution movement.
+He was, for some time, its Global Coordination Team's official "education maestro and general agitator, activator, and go to guru for facts, and unusual knowledge extraction", was a member of its CIC board until 2023, remains a member of its Global Education Working Group, and fronts its 'Who Made My Clothes?' online course.

-Here, there and everywhere, Ian writes as 'Ian Cook et al' because he/they/we never work alone.
+Here, there and everywhere, he writes as 'Ian Cook et al' because he/they/we never work alone.
+He makes the most of the 'all over the place' thinking that ADHD (and dyspraxia) has given him.
 His collective self can often be found in person in Exeter University's punk-themed Amory Building but he also works at home.

 1986: BSc Human Sciences, University College London, UK